s2-glu/Lab-1/README.md

 7. t_coffee -other_pg seq_reformat -in ~/lab04-s2-glu/startingprotein/startingprotein.homologs.al.fas -output sim
 8. alignbuddy -pi ~/lab04-s2-glu/startingprotein/startingprotein.homologs.al.fas | awk ' (NR>2) { for (i=2;i<=NF ;i++){ sum+=$i;num++} } END{ print(100*sum/num) } '

+1. Can grab the sequences we want (their names are in globins.blastp.detail.filtered.out) from allprotein.fas using seqkit.
+This is the seqkit command to obtain the sequences that are in the BLAST output file.
+2. We want to align all of the sequences with each other along their entire length.
+The resulting alignment will be a hypothesis about which positions are homologous to each other among the globin proteins, and which positions contain insertions or deletions, with respect to the other sequences.
+Use command to make a multiple sequence alignment using muscle.
+3. Use the R package msa and a script that we have provided for you to print your alignment to a large pdf file that you can inspect with ease.
+Run this Rscript for printing the alignment.
+4. Calculate the width (length) of the alignment.
+5. Calculate the length of the alignment after removing any column with gaps.
+6. Calculate the length of the alignment after removing invariant (completely conserved) positions.
+7. Calculate the average percent identity using t_coffee.
+8. Repeat calculating the average percent identity using alignbuddy.

 # Lab-5
 Order:
 1. mkdir ~/lab05-s2-glu/startingprotein